rodpayne/home-assistant_person_location/README.md

 ![Sample person location](docs/images/SamplePersonLocation.png)

 ### **Combine the status of multiple device trackers**
 This custom integration will look at all device trackers that are for a particular person and combine them into a single person location sensor, `sensor.<name>_location`.
-These "device trackers" can be `device_tracker`, `sensor`, or `binary_sensor` entities.
+These "device trackers" can be `device_tracker`, `sensor`, `binary_sensor`, or `person` entities.
 Device tracker state changes are monitored rather than doing polling, averaging the states, or calculating a probability.
 Device trackers follow devices that the person has; the person location sensor tries to follow the person instead.
 <details>
   <summary> Click for More Details</summary>

+For meaningful results, the device trackers should include `latitude` and `longitude` attributes, as in Mobile App, iCloud, and iCloud3 device trackers.
+Most location features will be skipped for updates triggered by "device trackers" that do not know the location coordinates, but these are still useful for presence detection.

 The process for deciding which triggered device trackers to pay attention to is somewhat controversial, but here is how we do it.
 Each update of a "device tracker" (the trigger) is examined to decide if it should be used to update the person location sensor (the target).

 * `Trigger` is the `target` itself: